Bosch Refrigerator Not Cooling? 10 Easy Fixes To Try

 #4 Clean the Condenser Coils

-So what should you do to fix this problem?
 Cleaning the dust and dirt off of the condenser coils is key.
-Here are two ways that you can do that:
+Here are two ways that you can clean the coils:

 1. Use a vacuum brush head tool to clean over and in between the coils.
-A brush head with bristles will work best for this.
+A brush head with bristles will work best.

-1. NOTE: To keep your fridge in the best working order, you should complete this job periodically
+1. NOTE: To keep your fridge in the best working order, you must clean the coils often.

 Clean the condenser coils periodically.